Boeing 737 AEW&C Wedgetail Early Warning Aircraft, Australia

 The first airframe for modification was rolled out in December 2002, ready for modification and installation of the radar and systems.

-First flight of the aircraft with the radar and mission systems took place at the Boeing Field in Seattle in May 2004.
-Performance and flight handling tests were completed in July 2005.
-The first aircraft for modification in Australia arrived in January 2006.
+Then in May 2004, first flight of the aircraft with the radar and mission systems took place at the Boeing Field in Seattle in May 2004.
+Performance and flight handling tests were completed in July 2005 and the initial aircraft for modification in Australia arrived in January 2006.

 The first two aircraft, capable of peacekeeping and training roles, were delivered to the Royal Australian Air Force (RAAF) on 26 November 2009.
 These two aircraft entered into service with RAAF in April 2010.
-The third aircraft was delivered in May 2010 and the fourth in December 2010.
-The fifth aircraft entered service in September 2011 and the sixth and final aircraft was delivered in May 2012.
+The third aircraft was sent in May 2010 and the fourth in December 2010.
+In September 2011, the fifth aircraft entered service and the sixth and final aircraft was delivered in May 2012.

 737 AEW&C orders